sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 **Version**: 1.2

-**Objective**: This playtest expands racial abilities and opens them up to purchase and use for all races at an increased cost.
-The primary purpose of this is to facilitate a broader range of character concepts and role-play options for all NERO players.
+**Objective**: This playtest expands racial abilities and makes them available for purchase and use by all races at an increased cost.
+Its primary purpose is to facilitate a broader range of character concepts and role-play options for all NERO players.

-**Secondary Objective**: Secondary benefits of this playtest are the elimination of racial restrictions and disadvantages.
+**Secondary Objective**: Additional benefits of this playtest are the elimination of racial restrictions and disadvantages.
 This also serves to expand the viable options for players and characters in the future.

 **Summary**: The races of Tyrra each possess natural tendencies and attributes.
 In NERO, these are represented by traits.
-The traits a character has determine the skills that are easier to learn for that character.
+The traits a character has determine which skills are easier for that character to learn.
 Each race also receives a featured skill, most often a weapon that comes naturally to that race.
 The traits and features associated with each race are found in Table 2.
 Table 1 lists all available racial skills, as well as two costs: one lower cost for races that have the same trait as the category of the skill, and another higher cost for characters without the trait.
-Characters may only purchase one racial skill per level, and only skills whose lowest cost is 4 build points or less can be purchased multiple times.
+Characters may purchase only one racial skill per level, and only skills whose lowest cost is 4 build points or less can be purchased multiple times.

 **Note**: This playtest removes all restrictions and benefits related to race listed in the Ninth Edition NERO rulebook.
 Body point changes, build discounts, and skill purchase requirements are all considered removed when using this playtest.